sadiqmmm/clipboard-rails/README.md

     Cut to clipboard
 </button>
 ```
-## Note
+## Additional information

-Additionally, you can define a data-clipboard-action attribute to specify if you want to either copy or cut content.
+Additionally, you can define a **data-clipboard-action** attribute to specify if you want to either **copy** or **cut** content.

 If you omit this attribute, copy will be used by default.

 ## Full documentation

-Read the clipboard.js documentation here http://zenorocha.github.io/clipboard.js/
+Read the clipboard.js documentation here http://zenorocha.github.io/clipboard.js/ for full usage information.

 ## Development